AswiN-7/blog/content/posts/Getting placed.md

 draft: false
 ---
 # Philosophy
   If we want to do something FIRST we have to know what we want

 ## what we want ?
   Getting placed
-	okay...
+  okay....
-	we take our goal as Getting placed in a marquee company (>20LPA)
+  we take our goal as Getting placed in a marquee company (>20LPA).

 ## how this placement works

 It is a simple process of presenting our self to someone who knows nothing about ourselfs.
 To make them decide whether we suit for the role or not.

 ### General steps invloved in this placements